How to Configure Static IP Address on Ubuntu 18.04

 Netplan currently supports two renderers NetworkManager and Systemd-networkd.
 NetworkManager is mostly used on Desktop machines while the Systemd-networkd is used on servers without a GUI.

 Configuring Static IP address on Ubuntu Server

-en[letter][number]. by default.
 The first step is to identify the name of the ethernet interface you want to configure.
-You can use the ip link command as shown below:
+To do so use the

 The command will print a list of all the available network interfaces.
 In this case, the name of the interface is